4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

 ### Settings screen

 A Settings screen is available from the tab bar.
-You can also find it from the "More" tab, if necessary (*i.e.*, your app has more than four tables).
+You can also find it from the More tab if necessary (*i.e.*, your app has more than four tables).

 Settings allows you to:

-* Consult your remote URL and its state
+* Consult your remote URL and it's state
 * Log out (if connected as an Authorized User)

 ![Login & Settings screen](assets/en/project-editor/Login-Settings-screen-Publishing-section-4D-for-iOS.png)

-### Reset remote URL
+### Reset remote url

-You can easily update your remote URL from the iPhone Settings:
+You can easily update your remote url from iPhone Settings :

 * Open your iPhone Settings
-* Select the app's remote URL to be updated
+* Select the app you want the remote url to be updated
 * Switch on the "Reset server address" option

 ![Reset remote url](assets/en/project-editor/Reset-remote-url.png)

-* Then, restart your app to reset the server address
+* Then restart your app to reset the server address
-* And finally, define the new remote URL
+* And finally define the new remote url

 ![Update remote url](assets/en/project-editor/Update-remote-url.png)